-The rise in labor force participation among older workers since 1990 has been an encouraging sign for those worried about retirement security (see Figure 1), as postponing retirement is one of the best ways of ensuring that individuals have sufficient savings after leaving the labor market.2
+The rise in labor force participation among older workers since 1990 has been an encouraging sign for those worried about retirement security (see Figure 1), as postponing retirement is one of the best ways of ensuring that individuals have sufficient savings after leaving the labor market.

-Gal Wettstein is a senior research economist at the Center for Retirement Research at Boston College (CRR).
-Robert L. Siliciano is a former research economist at the CRR.
+\ Gal Wettstein is a senior research economist at the Center for Retirement Research at Boston College.
 The author thanks Nico Nastri for excellent research assistance.